charlehs/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: December 17, 2024

+**Today's Progress**: Created a dropdown component that uses the checkbox component

+**Thoughts**: This was a great challenge to see if I could turn my checkbox into a dropdown, I was also able to hook up the dog API to populate the list with different breeds.

+**Link(s) to work**: [Dog Generator](https://github.com/charlehs/dogGenerator)

 ### Day 3: December 16, 2024

 **Today's Progress**: Worked my way through the React total typescript challenges and created a basic checkbox in the dogGenerator